 Your child will begin asking questions about his body and the bodies of others.
 He or she will start to notice the differences between men and women, and will begin to verbalize that confusion and seek answers from you.
 Here’s how you can educate and guide your own child:

 - If your child is exploring his or her body and genitals in public or at inappropriate times, explain that while it feels good to touch the penis or the vulva, they are private parts and this touching should only occur in private.

 - Teach your children that their private parts are their own and that no one else should touch them, other than parents / caregivers who are helping to wash them or wipe them.
 Also, let them know that other people’s private parts are off-limits too.

 - Enforce the lessons of “good touch“ and “bad touch” at this age.
 Good touching is wanted and feels okay; bad touching is when they don’t want to be touched.
 Teach your child to say, “Don’t touch me that way” if someone ever touches them in a way that they don’t want to be touched, and to inform you or a teacher.

 Ages 7 to 9

 The child enters the phase of asking all questions related to, “Where do babies come from?”.
-Rather than become overwhelmed by these questions, try answering questions using a matter of fact approach and in bite-size stages.
+Rather than becoming overwhelmed by these questions, try answering questions using a matter-of-fact approach and in bite-size stages.